 But Babe Didrikson above all, was a determined soul; a person who persevered through tough times as a female athlete.
 Following her phenomenal Olympic rise, she rode something of a “fame-to-bust” roller coaster, also confronted by judgmental societal attitudes and personal digs from the press.
 She managed, however, to keep herself afloat economically during a Great Depression using her athletic skills in a variety of exhibitions until she found her golf calling.
 And once there, after dealing with some country club elitism and prejudice, she proceeded to change and enliven the game for the better, while in later years, opening doors for and encouraging younger female golfers who followed.
 And all the while, among her most steadfast supporters, was her hometown of Beaumont, Texas, where today the Babe Didrikson Zaharais Museum is found alongside the Babe Didrikson Zaharais Park.

 For other stories at this website on notable women and their careers see, for example: “Power in The Pen,” about Rachel Carson and her book, Silent Spring; “Dinah Shore & Chevrolet,” about the famous 1950s singer and TV star who also promoted Chevrolet automobiles, and, “The Flying Flapper,” about the fearless aviatrix, Elinor Smith, who set many flying records in the 1920s-1930s.
-Additionally, the topics page, “Noteworthy Ladies,” offers 36 story choices on women who have made their mark in various fields.
+See also the topics page, “Noteworthy Ladies,” which offers additional story choices on women who have made their mark in various fields.
 More sports stories can be found at the Annals of Sport category page.
-Thanks for visiting – and if you like what you see here, please make a donation to support the work of this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 17 April 2013